-- Business model whose purpose is to hold the asset to collect its contractual cash flows (Hold to collect); and, - Business model whose purpose is both to collect contractual cash flows and to sell the financial assets (Hold to collect and sell). - A debt financial instrument that (i) is managed under a business model whose purpose is to hold financial assets in the portfolio and receive all of its contractual cash flows and (ii) has contractual cash flows on specific dates corresponding to solely payments of principal and interest on the outstanding principal - should be measured at amortised cost, unless it is designated at fair value through profit or loss under the fair value option - Hold to collect. - A debt financial instrument that (i) is managed under a business model whose purpose is both to collect its contractual cash flows and the sale of financial assets and (ii) contains contractual clauses that give rise to cash flows corresponding to solely payments of principal and interest on the outstanding capital - should be measured at fair value through other comprehensive income (FVOCI), unless it is designated at fair value through profit or loss under the fair value option - Hold to collect and sale. - All other financial instruments should be measured at fair value through profit or loss (FVTPL).
+- Business model whose purpose is to hold the asset to collect its contractual cash flows (Hold to collect); and, - Business model whose purpose is both to collect contractual cash flows and to sell the financial assets (Hold to collect and sell). - A debt financial instrument that (i) is managed under a business model whose purpose is to held financial assets in the portfolio and receive all of its contractual cash flows and (ii) has contractual cash flows on specific dates corresponding to solely payments of principal and interest on the outstanding principal - should be measured at amortized cost, unless it is designated at fair value through profit or loss under the fair value option -Hold to collect.

+- under the fair value option Hold to collect and sale. - profit or loss (FVTPL).